IBM/k8s-storage-perf/README.md

     ansible-playbook main.yml --extra-vars "@./params.yml" | tee output.log
   ```

-  If the playbook fails to run due to SSL verification error, you can disable it by setting this environment variable before running the playbook
+  >NB: if the playbook fails to run due to SSL verification error, you can disable it by setting this environment variable before running the playbook

   ```
   export K8S_AUTH_VERIFY_SSL=no